What is meningococcal meningitis?

-Meningococcal disease, commonly known as bacterial meningitis, is a life-threatening bacterial infection caused by Neisseria meningitidis that can affect the lining of the brain and spinal cord (meningitis) or it can cause an infection in the bloodstream (meningococcemia) - or both (1).
+Meningococcal meningitis can affect the lining of the brain and spinal cord (meningitis), cause an infection in the bloodstream (meningococcemia),

-Meningococcal bacteria are spread from person to person through direct contact with large droplet respiratory secretions (saliva or spit) from patients or asymptomatic carriers during close or lengthy contact (for example, sharing drinking glasses or kissing) (3).
+Meningococcal bacteria are spread from person to person through direct contact with large droplet respiratory secretions (saliva or spit) from patients or asymptomatic carriers during close or lengthy contact (for example, sharing drinking glasses or kissing).

-The bacteria live in the nose and throat of about 10% of the population (3).
-Although some people who have the bacteria may show no signs and symptoms of the disease (disease carriers), they can still transmit it to others.
-Carriage rates—those who have the bacteria and can transmit the disease to others—are highest among adolescent populations with a peak prevalence of 23·7% in 19-year olds (4).
-You can get meningococcal disease from a person who acts and looks healthy (3).
+The bacteria live in the nose and throat of about 10% of the population.
+Although some people who have the bacteria may show no signs or symptoms of the disease (disease carriers), they can still transmit it to others.
+Carriage rates—those who have the bacteria and can transmit the disease to others—are highest among adolescent populations, with a peak prevalence of 23·7% in 19-year-olds.
+You can get meningococcal meningitis from a person who acts and looks healthy.

 What are the symptoms?

-The symptoms of meningococcal disease often resemble the flu or other less serious illnesses, making diagnosis difficult.
-Symptoms can appear quickly or over several days - Typically within 2-7 days after exposure to the bacteria (5).
+The symptoms of meningococcal meningitis often resemble the flu or other less serious illnesses, making diagnosis difficult.
+Symptoms can appear quickly or over several days—typically within 2-7 days after exposure to the bacteria.

 Sudden high fever